jwulf/press-star/brand/README.md

 which is an acceptable way to present this information.

-Additionally, however, in browsers with JavaScript enabled, these multi-lingual code samples will appear as a set of tabs that allow the user to select which programming language they wish to see.
+Additionally, however, in browsers with JavaScript enabled, these multi-lingual code samples will appear as a set of tabs that allow the user to select which programming language they wish to see, and to set the default from anywhere in the book.

-A near-future enhancement will be to inject a selector in the preface of the book where the user can set their book-wide preference, and the code samples will display that code language as the default.
+== Support for Live Patching ==

+This brand listens on a websocket, and can patch its own HTML when a topic is edited in Press Star.